cmu-phil/py-tetrad/README.md

 1. We use the JPype package to interface Python with Java.
 For installation instructions, see the [Docs for the JPype package](https://jpype.readthedocs.io/en/latest/).

-1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window,for instance, cd to a directory where you want the cloned project to appear.
+1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, google and install that for your machine type,

-Then to check out py-tetrad and run an example module, you can type the following:
+Then in a terminal window,for instance, cd to a directory where you want the cloned project to appear and type the following (or just copy and paste it):

 ```
 git clone https://github.com/cmu-phil/py-tetrad